- Download the program guide (includes course list and application requirements)

 Graduates of this program are prepared for employment as a Learning Disabilities Teacher-Consultant in public, private, and charter schools.
 Within this role, they may come to act as educational specialists, coaches, consultants, and or diagnosticians, and work to develop appropriate learning environments to meet the needs of each student they serve.

-- Photocopy of a New Jersey Standard Instructional Certificate
+- Electronic copy of a New Jersey Standard Instructional Certificate.

-- from the applicant’s current or previous school principal or supervisor, on school district letterhead, certifying the completion of three years of successful, full-time employment under a New Jersey Standard Instructional Certificate
+- Verification of experience from the applicant’s current or previous supervisor or HR department, on school district letterhead, certifying the completion of three years of successful, full-time employment under a New Jersey Standard Instructional Certificate

 Applicants are responsible for reviewing and confirming that they meet all requirements before the application is submitted.
 Rutgers Graduate School of Education will not refund the application fee if an applicant is not accepted.